critocrito/build-chores/packages/test/readme.md

 yarn install --dev @build-chores/test
 ```

 To make use of AVA add the following entry to your `package.json`.
 It will use your local `.babelrc` to compile your source code and use [`babel-plugin-istanbul`](https://github.com/istanbuljs/babel-plugin-istanbul#readme) to instrument the code.
+See the [example `package.json`](../../project-example/package.json) for a template.

 ```
 {